IBM-Bluemix-Docs/containers/cs_cli_reference.md

 Make a subnet in an IBM Cloud infrastructure (SoftLayer) account available to a specified cluster.

+**Note:**
-**Note:** When you make a subnet available to a cluster, IP addresses of this subnet are used for cluster networking purposes.
+* When you make a subnet available to a cluster, IP addresses of this subnet are used for cluster networking purposes.
 To avoid IP address conflicts, make sure that you use a subnet with one cluster only.
 Do not use a subnet for multiple clusters or for other purposes outside of {{site.data.keyword.containershort_notm}} at the same time.
+* To route between subnets on the same VLAN, you must [turn on VLAN spanning](/docs/infrastructure/vlans/vlan-spanning.html#enable-or-disable-vlan-spanning).

 <strong>Command options</strong>: